Name and Objectives –

 Section 6.
 Associate Members.

-B.) Armed Forces Plastic and Reconstructive surgeons who are members of the Armed Forces and who are stationed in one of the New England states and have completed their plastic surgery training shall be eligible for election to Associate Membership.
+B.) Armed Forces Plastic and Reconstructive surgeons who are members of the Armed Forces and who are stationed in one of the New England states and have completed their plastic surgery training, and are Associate Members of the American Society of Plastic Surgeons, shall be eligible for election to Associate Membership.
 Such an individual’s membership shall terminate when she/he is transferred out of the New England States or when he/she satisfies the requirements of Article II, Section 5.

 Section 7.
 Inactive Members.
 Inactive member status will be accorded to Active Members upon changes of residence to regions outside the New England states.
 Upon resuming residence in the New England states, such inactive members shall ipso facto revert to active membership or to senior status, if the member is eligible or so requests.